18F/tock/docs/deployment-process.md

 `.yml` file extension.

-During local development and continuous integration testing, `pipenv install --dev` is used, which installs both development and production dependencies.
-During deployments, the Cloud Foundry python buildpack generates a `requirements.txt` file with `pipenv lock -r` and installs only production dependencies.
+During local development and continuous integration testing, `pipenv install --dev` is used.
+This installs both development and production dependencies.
+During deployments, the Cloud Foundry Python buildpack generates a `requirements.txt` file with `pipenv lock -r` and installs only production dependencies.

 ### Cloud Foundry structure